Mechanics of a ferromagnetic domain wall: Domain wall in a ferromagnetic wire

-It is remarkable that the gyroscopic coefficient $G_{Z\Phi}$ depends just on the density of angular momentum $\mathcal J$ and the topological charge $\sigma$.
-It is completely insensitive to the precise shape $\theta(z-Z)$ of the domain wall or even to the energetic parameters such as exchange and anisotropy!
+It is remarkable that the gyroscopic coefficient $G_{Z\Phi}$ depends just on the density of angular momentum $\mathcal J$ and the topological charge $\sigma$ but is completely insensitive to the precise shape $\theta(z-Z)$ of the domain wall!

 The dissipative coefficients are computed along similar lines: